 There are several good grills in this category but the best one is:

 And if you’re going to places with no electricity, then your only choice is:

 So, whether you are looking to eat a little healthier, save space, or feed a crowd, there is a George Foreman grill available to you.
 With the electric grills, even apartment-dwellers can have grilled steak or barbecue without breaking their lease or alarming the neighbors.
 And as this guide shows, George Foreman grills are no longer just for apartments anymore!
 There are George Foreman grill options available for any size home or family.
 We hope that you have found this buyer’s guide helpful.

 Single people with a really tight budget and limited space: George Foreman GR0040B 2-Serving Classic Plate Grill.

-Single people or a small family with a tight budget: George Foreman GRP1060B 4-Serving Removable Plate Grill
+Small family with a tight budget: George Foreman GRP1060B 4-Serving Removable Plate Grill

 Anyone who loves grilling/cooking and has around $100 to spare: George Foreman GRP4800R Multi-Plate Evolve Grill

 Outdoor use or for someone with a really big family or likes to have big parties: George Foreman GGR50B 15-Serving Indoor/Outdoor Electric Grill